uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

   - Connect to pay-as-you-go instance and retrieve the authentication data
   - Update existing data on Uyuni server

-Task schedule frequency is an implementation detail but it should cope with the requirements of all cloud providers.
-For example, Azure cloud RMT tokens have a TTL of 20 minutes.
+Task schedule frequency is an implementation detail but it should cope with the requirements of all public cloud providers.
+For example, Azure public cloud, RMT tokens have a TTL of 20 minutes.

 ### Retrieving authentication data from pay-as-you-go instance